An Efficient NVM based Architecture for Intermittent Computing under Energy Constraints: Experimental Setup and Results

 We performed experiments to determine K, M, and N values as shown in the figures \ref{fig2e}, \ref{fig2d11}.
 We performed the experiments for various $K$ values, as shown in figure \ref{fig2e}.
-We also performed experiments with various K values from K=8 to K=128.
+We performed experiments with various $K$ values from K=8 to K=128.
 For all experiments shown in figure \ref{fig2e}, we assumed (M, N) to be equal.
 For example, if K=16, M=N=8.
 As shown in figure \ref{fig2e}, increasing the $K$ value consumes higher energy values.
 We assume capacitor energy as input; thus, $K$ is also input to our design based on equation \ref{eq4}.
-We must experiment with various $K$ values because different sizes of capacitors are available in the market.
-We want to continue the discussion in order to determine the best WC size for future work.
+We analyzed various $K$ values because different sizes of capacitors are available in the market.
 The size of $M$ entirely decides the LRW field's size.
 Figure \ref{fig2d11} already show the energy consumption values for various $M$ values.
 Based on the $M$ value, we can set the LRW field's size.
 If we look at the figure \ref{fig2e}, we observe that the system uses less energy up until K=42, then gradually consumes more energy as K increases.

 As shown in figure \ref{fig2d11}, we used K as 32 in these experiments.
 Within K=32, we experimented on various (M, N) pairs.
 In figure \ref{fig2d11}, when M=2, N becomes 14 (16-M), and when M=12, N becomes 4.
 We performed experiments with various possible (M, N) pairs such as (6, 10), (16, 16), (24, 8), and (32, 0).
 We observe that (26, 6) utilizes less energy than the other pairs.
 As a result, for K=32, we used (M, N) as (26, 6) throughout this paper.
 In the same way, we experimented to identify the best (M, N) pair for K=64.
 We observe that (54, 10) uses less energy than all other pairs for K=64.